SymfonyCasts/symfony7/sfcasts/foundry-relations.md

 What happened?

 For each part, `defaults()` is called.
 So for all 100 parts, it's triggering this line, which creates and saves a `Starship`, even though we never use that `Starship` because we override it moments later.

 The solution?
-Change this to `Starship::new()`.
-This is the secret sauce — it creates a new instance of the factory, not an object in the database.
+Change this to `StarshipFactory::new()`.
+This is the secret
+sauce: it creates a new instance of the *factory*, not an object in the database.
+Try it:

 ```terminal
 symfony console doctrine:fixtures:load
 ```

-Now let's query the ships.
+Query the ships.
 Perfect!
-We're back to our 23.
+We're back to 23.

 ```terminal-silent
 symfony console doctrine:query:sql "SELECT * FROM starship"